PaddlePaddle/docs/doc/paddle/install/compile/compile_Linux_en.md

         > Note: hub.baidubce.com/paddlepaddle/paddle:latest-dev internally install CUDA 8.0.

-4. After entering Docker, go to the paddle directory: `cd paddle`
+4. After entering Docker, go to the paddle directory: `cd /paddle`

 5. Switch to a more stable version to compile: